 Alternatively, where parking demand is low, or off-road parking is provided, consideration could be given to the complete or partial removal of street parking and provision of protected bicycle lanes as shown in Figure 9 and Figure 10.

-A Quietway is an enhanced mixed-traffic environment with volume and speed control measures.
-Source: TfNSW Cycleway Design Toolbox (2020).
+A Quietw nhanced mixed-traffic er ed control Source: TfNSW Cycleway Design Toolbox (2020).

 2.3 Separated (on-road) facilities